qintarra/C-Sharp/README.md

 Task_16 Calculations in two-dimensional arrays (with columns, rows, diagonals)
 Task_17 Calculations in arrays(swap values, finding max elements, change values between diagonal)
 Task_18 Method to find the indexes of array elements.
-Task_19 Functions creating (sorting, replacing values, multiplications, sum of a progression in array).
+Task_19 Functions creating (sorting, replacing values, multiplications, the sum of a progression in an array).
 Task_20 Classes creating (with methods and constructors).
 Task_21 "Guess the number" game.
 Task_22 Write a method that detects whether a string is a palindrome.